-The following fields only apply to targets, so they are only enabled if the Include Target option is selected.
+The following fields only apply to targets, and only enabled if the Include Target option is selected.
 When editing an existing task, these fields are not available because they only apply to targets.

 Enter the following information for the target:

 - Type - How your target value is measured.
 Options are: Currency, Percentage, Integer, Number, Hours, Days, and Years.
 For example, if the target is a monetary value, the Type is Currency.
 Currency type always allows up to 2 decimal places.
 Percentage type can be configured to accept up to two decimal places.
 Integer type does not allow any decimal places.
 The rest of the Target types (Number, Hours, Days, and Years) accept up to four decimal places.
 The number of decimal places allowed for these types are configurable per Organizational Unit (OU) through the Rounding Preference setting which is accessible from the Goal Preferences page.
 For more information about setting the rounding preference, See Goal Preferences - Tasks and Targets.

 - Start Value - Progress you already made towards the target.
-For example, if you are defining a sales target and you have already made a sale before this goal is created, you can include that starting value in this field.
+For example, if you are defining a sales target and already made a sale before this goal is created, include that starting value in this field.
 Depending on the target type, this value may be negative or positive.
 This is required.

 - Target - Value you ultimately need to achieve to complete the target.
 For example, if your target is to achieve $500,000 in sales, then the target value would be 500,000.
 This value can be negative or positive.
 This is required.